Precise Quantum Chemistry calculations with few Slater Determinants: Methods

 \subsection{Acknowledgements}

-We thank F. Vicentini and L. Viteritti for discussions.
+We acknowledge insightful discussions with F. Vicentini and L. Viteritti.
+We thank H. Koch and G. Scuseria for valuable remarks.
 This work was supported by the Swiss National Science Foundation under Grant No. 200021\_200336.
-This research was also supported by SEFRI through Grant No. MB22.00051 (NEQS - Neural Quantum Simulation)
+This research was also supported by SEFRI through Grant No. MB22.00051 (NEQS - Neural Quantum Simulation).

 \onecolumngrid